Endowment: 10,000 euros

 - Thesis including expert opinion (dissertations) or detailed statement from the supervisor (diploma theses, master's theses)

-- Curriculum vitae with a description of academic activities/research, including a list of publications
+- CV with a description of academic activities/research, including a list of publications

 - Submission of other documents at the request of the prize committee